2003:

 1970:

-A bizarre occurence takes place at Disneyland when 750 "Hippies" and "Radical
+A bizarre occurrence takes place at Disneyland when 750 "Hippies" and "Radical

-pass reefers out to passersbys.
-Later, they march in a Main Street parade, and sing their own lyrics to "Zipadee Doo
+and pass reefers out to passersbys.
+Later, they march in a Main Street parade, and sing their own lyrics to

-Dah" ("Ho, Ho, Ho Chi Mihn is going to win...").
-More conservative park guests try to drown them out by singing
+"Zipadee Doo Dah" ("Ho, Ho, Ho Chi Mihn is going to win...").
+More conservative park guests try to drown them

 1999:

-As of this day, Disneyland's Monorail Café (part of the Disneyland Hotel) closes after
+As of this day, Disneyland's Monorail Café (part of the Disneyland Hotel) closes.

-44 years.
-It will be removed to make room for areas of the new DownTown Disney, which is part of the large
+Opened since 1986, it will be removed to make room for areas of the new Downtown Disney, which is part of the

 2002: